tango-controls/tango-doc/source/installation/tango-on-windows.rst

 .. topic:: Prerequisite

     Some :program:`Tango Controls` tools require :program:`Java Runtime Environment (JRE) >=1.7`.
 Please install it first.
-    You may find JRE on http://java.com .
+    You may find JRE on https://www.java.com .

 The simplest way to have Tango Controls running is to install it from :ref:`binary_package`.

 - Download the binary package with your favorite browser.

-.. sidebar:: Tango Host, DataBaseds

-    Each Tango Controls system/deployment has to have at least one running DataBaseds :term:`Device Server`.
-The machine on which the :term:`Device Server` is running has a role of so called :term:`Tango Host`.
-DataBaseds is a device server providing configuration information to all other components of the system as well as a runtime catalog of the components/devices.
-It allows (among others) client applications to find devices in distributed environment.

-    The :envvar:`TANGO_HOST` variable is providing information about the address or IP number and the port on which the DataBaseds is listening for connections.
-The :envvar:`TANGO_HOST` environment variable is built as follows:

-    *host_name_or_IP:port*, example: ``localhost:10000``

 - Run the downloaded executable file (double-click on it when downloaded).
 - Follow instructions provided by the installation wizard.
 - Configure :envvar:`TANGO_HOST` environment variable:

     - On Windows 8 and 10:

         - From the Desktop, right-click the very bottom left corner of the screen to get the :guilabel:`Power User Task Menu`.
         - From the :guilabel:`Power User Task Menu`, click :guilabel:`System`.

     - On Windows XP and 7

         - From the Desktop, right-click the :guilabel:`Computer` icon and select :menuselection:`Properties`.
-If you don't have a :guilabel:`Computer` icon on your desktop, click :guilabel:`Start` button, right-click the :guilabel:`Computer` option in the :guilabel:`Start` menu, and select :menuselection:`Properties`.
+          If you don't have a :guilabel:`Computer` icon on your desktop, click :guilabel:`Start` button, right-click the :guilabel:`Computer`
+          option in the :guilabel:`Start` menu, and select :menuselection:`Properties`.

     - Click the :guilabel:`Advanced System Settings` link in the left column.
     - In the System Properties window, click on the :guilabel:`Advanced` tab, then click the :guilabel:`Environment Variables` button near the bottom of that tab.
     - In the :guilabel:`Environment Variables` window click the :guilabel:`New` button.
     - In the field :guilabel:`Name` write ``TANGO_HOST``.
     - In the field :guilabel:`Value` write proper value.
       If it is the only computer in the Tango System provide ``localhost:10000``.

 If there is a :term:`Tango Host` already running on some other computer in your deployment and you have provided proper address and port in the :envvar:`TANGO_HOST` you may start using client and management applications like